African Safari: Discovering Tsavo East and Amboseli

 African Safari: handing over some flour to the poor

-The endless trip to the park continues
+The endless trip continues

 Tsavo East at last